iossifovlab/gpf/userdocs/getting_started.rst

     # setups GPF paths
     source $DAE_SOURCE_DIR/setenv.sh

-You shoud copy it as ``setenv.sh`` file and edit it according you own setup.
+You should copy it as a separate file named ``setenv.sh`` and edit it according you own setup.
-When you are ready you need to source your ``setenv.sh`` file:
+When you are ready, you need to source your ``setenv.sh`` file:

 .. code-block:: bash